 The number that appears on the caller’s phone and the target’s will be a unique number assigned to you for the Click to Call platform.
 Neither party will see one another’s phone number.

-It is a licensed feature and requires us to set up a new account for you in our Click To Call platform.
-Please contact support if you are interested in using it.
+It is a licensed feature, please contact support if you are interested in using it.

 It is worth going over how the process works, since it is different to other pages in Engaging Networks.

 - The supporter will complete their details and submit it on the first page of the action

 - They will be shown a call contact block, showing them who they will be calling, or where they can choose who to call if more than one target exists.

 - If they choose to connect, they will be shown a message giving them an estimated time, or information on the size of the queue.